Graduate Entry Medicine: Assessment

 (and a note about "Fitness to Practise")

 Informal (formative) assessments are held at several points during the first year, to provide feedback to you and your tutors on your (and our) progress.
-Formal (summative) University examinations take place at the end of the first and second years, and again during the final (fourth) year.
-In the third year, summative assessments take place towards the end of each eight-week attachment to a clinical specialty.
+Formal (summative) University examinations take place at the end of the first, second and third years, and again during the final (fourth) year.

 The summative assessments are a formal requirement, and you must pass them in order to progress through the course.
 They include written (including computer-based) examinations and clinical (i.e. practical) examinations, and course work such as extended essays, poster presentations, and log-books of clinical experience.
 Your performance (for example, your day-to-day work on the wards) during clinical rotations is also separately assessed and must be deemed satisfactory in order for you to progress with the course.
 Throughout the course, your tutors will report on their view of your progress: these reports will be available for you to see and discuss, and will form part of your overall assessment.